Nikon D7000 vs YI M1

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
+Both the D7000 and the M1 have been discontinued, but can regularly be found used on ebay.
+The D7000 was replaced by the Nikon D7100, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and YI websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D7000 or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.